CREST-ETAPS/crest-etaps.github.io/README.md

 CREST 2023 is a sattelite event of ETAPS 2023, organised in Paris, on 22-27 April.

 ## Important Dates
-Sunday, January 9  - Abstract
+Sunday, January 9  - Abstract <br />
-Sunday, January 16 - Paper submission
+Sunday, January 16 - Paper submission <br />
-Sunday, February 16 - Notification
+Sunday, February 16 - Notification <br />

+## Topics
+Topics of interest include, but are not limited to (click to see):